-Divorce/civil partnership dissolution is commonly cited as one of the most stressful experienced an individual can experience in life.
-From anger and resentment through to worrying about what will happen regarding your children, the emotions around divorce are often extremely negative and can be hard to deal with when also having to get on with your day to day life.
+Divorce/civil partnership dissolution is commonly cited as one of the most stressful experiences an individual can experience in life.
+From anger and resentment to worrying about what will happen regarding your children, the emotions around divorce are often extremely negative and can be hard to deal with when also having to get on with your day-to-day life.

-Here are our tips on minimising stress when going through divorce or civil partnership.
+Here are our tips on minimising stress when going through divorce or civil partnership dissolution.

 Have your support networks in place

 We all need a helping hand now and again – especially if you’re going through an emotional time such as separating or getting divorced.
 Don’t be afraid to call upon friends and family for help – whether it’s asking family to do the occasional school run or just having a friend on hand to talk to – you’ll find that people will be more than willing to chip in.

 Going through divorce/civil partnership dissolution doesn’t have to mean going to court.
 There are several options available to couples that offer a less-acrimonious approach – such as mediation and collaborative law.
 In order to keep stress to a minimum, we understand the need to reach the most amicable solution possible, ideally within a relatively short period of time.
 This is why we offer a wide range of options for clients and advise on the route that may be suitable for each client’s circumstances.
 This means that in the majority of instances, our client’s cases avoid going to court.

 Taking ‘time out’ is an essential element of taking care of your mental health during times of emotional distress.
 Whatever it is you enjoy doing or find relaxing, make sure you find the time to do it!
 Whether that’s reading a book, taking a bath, or even trying a proven technique such as mindfulness or mediation, even 10 minutes is better than nothing!